-In recognition of faculty excellence, Trustee Joseph DiPompeo, on behalf of the Stevens Board of Trustees, conferred an honorary Master of Engineering degree upon an esteemed faculty member: Souran Manoochehri – the chair of the Department of Mechanical Engineering.
+In recognition of faculty excellence, Trustee Joseph DiPompeo, on behalf of the Stevens Board of Trustees, conferred an honorary Master of Engineering degree upon an esteemed faculty member: Souran Manoochehri, chair of the university's Department of Mechanical Engineering.

 As graduates turned their tassels and took their place among more than 50,000 Stevens alumni around the world, they parted with the encouragement and inspiring words of President Farvardin:

 “Your time at Stevens has shaped the person you are today,” he said.
 “But you now are equipped to shape your future.
 Whatever your future holds, I am sure of one thing.
 You will step up to any challenge and create a better future for all of us."